Port of Santos: History

-The port of Santos was originally founded in 1892 on the banks of the Santos River.
+The port of Santos was originally founded on Tuesday, 2 February 1892.
 In 1913, there were about 90,000 inhabitants in the city of Santos and the economically active population was at about 37,000 with 22.7 percent working in the port as longshoremen, stevedores, carters, porters and coffee sackers.
-During the time after World War II, up to 1960, the port was known as the “Red Port” because of strong influence of Communism in the workers unions and city's politics.
+During the time after World War II, up to 1960, the port was known as the “Red Port” because of strong influence of communism in the workers unions and city's politics.
 Lack of investments and high tariffs were factors observed at the time and led the Port of Santos to a rapid decay around 1970.
 In 1980, the 90-year concession period ceded to Companhia Docas de Santos or CODESP.
 CODESP was a big player in the ports structure and worker culture.
 CODESP was in control of most of the port operations, created a new culture of work that created stronger bonds between the workers, and allowed for the creation of institutions to unite different categories of workers.
 Ever since the late 19th century the CODESP has tried to gain even more control over port operations.
 This, however, violated the workers’ sense of freedom and independence and caused the uprising of many of the worker institutions through different strikes for worker rights.
 In 1993, the Brazilian government realized that the singular control over the port that CODESP had was inhibiting the ports ability to be competitive and be more efficient.
 They then passed a law that de-monopolized the port's operational services.